ckulacoglu/pelican-mg/README.md

 mg
 ==============

-A minimal theme for [Pelican](http://blog.getpelican.com/) that uses uikit.
+Turkish language version of a minimal theme for [Pelican](http://blog.getpelican.com/) that uses uikit.
 The theme is suited for a single author blog without tag pages nor blogroll.
 Feeds are provided via ATOM.